Thermoelectric transport of strained CsK$_2$Sb: The role of electron velocities and scattering within extended Fermi surfaces: Results

 \subsection{Electron transport}

-Figure \ref{fig: transp_p} shows the Seebeck coefficient $S$, mobility $\mu$, electrical conductivity $\sigma$, electronic thermal conductivity $\kappa_{\mathrm{e}}$, power factor (PF), and Lorentz number ($L$) for p-type CsK$_2$Sb at 800\;K as a function of carrier concentration, for different strains.
+Figure~\ref{fig: transp_p} shows the Seebeck coefficient $S$, mobility $\mu$, electrical conductivity $\sigma$, electronic thermal conductivity $\kappa_{\mathrm{e}}$, power factor (PF), and Lorentz number ($L$) for p-type CsK$_2$Sb at 800\;K as a function of carrier concentration, for different strains.
 The predicted $\mu$ of the unstrained material is low compared to several common TE materials\cite{Maeda_2015,Cha_2019,Dughaish_2002}, resulting in relatively low $\sigma$ and $\kappa_\mathrm{e}$.
-However, the high DOS allows for high $S$ resulting in a high PF.
+However, the high DOS allows for a high $S$ resulting in a high PF.
 Our predicted values agree well with those of Yuan et al.\cite{Yuan_2022}.
 For the doping level of 3.39$\times 10^{20}$ p/cm$^{-3}$ (corresponding to the optimal carrier concentration $N_\mathrm{opt}$ for $zT$, see Fig. \ref{fig: zT}), $L \approx 1.0\times 10^{-8}$, which is lower than the value typically used for semiconductors in the non-degenerate limit ($L_0 = 1.5\times 10^{-8}\;$V$^2$/K$^2$)\cite{Kim_2015,Flage-Larsen_2011}.
-As more and more effective strategies to reduce $\kappa_\ell$ are developed and materials with intrinsic low $\kappa_\ell$ are identified, it also becomes more important to identify low $L$ materials alongside a high $S$ at relevant doping concentrations.
+As more and more materials with intrinsic low $\kappa_\ell$ are identified along with improvements in our ability to engineer reduced $\kappa_\ell$, it also becomes more important to identify low $L$ materials along with high $S$ at relevant doping concentrations.

-Comparing the results for different strains shows that the $\mu$ and hence both $\sigma$ and $\kappa_\mathrm{e}$ of the p-doped material increased.
+Comparing the results for different strains shows that $\mu$ and hence both $\sigma$ and $\kappa_\mathrm{e}$ of the p-doped material increased with strain.
 The latter increased somewhat more, so that $L$ increased by 14\%\ to $L=$1.15$\times 10^{-8}$ at 5\%\ strain.
 Interestingly, there were only small changes to $L$ in the first two percentages of strain.
 The PF, however, despite only small improvements in $S$, increased continuously as a function of strain up to an increase of 66\%\ as a result of 5\%\ strain.
-The resulting $zT$ taking also account of the $\kappa_\ell$ (Sec. \ref{subsec: Lattice thermal conductivity}) will be discussed in Sec. \ref{subsec: Figure of merit}.
+The resulting $zT$ also taking into account $\kappa_\ell$ (Sec. \ref{subsec: Lattice thermal conductivity}) will be discussed in Sec. \ref{subsec: Figure of merit}.